History of Leigh Delamere services

 A BT "communications room" was added outside the westbound building in around 2000.
 It is essentially a summerhouse-shaped room with public telephones mounted to the walls.
 Whilst it is one of BT's more unusual public phone experiments, it was only one of two in UK service stations and is no longer here.
 Around this time, BT also provided a workspace in the westbound services, designed to attract passing business people with contemporary perks of the time such as a phone and internet connection.

 In around 2001 a drive thru Burger King was added to the service area.
 Although it has since closed (presumably because it directed trade away from the main building), the set-up can still be seen on the westbound side.
+It will reopen after nearly 20 years in March 2023.

 The country's first service station WHSmith shop opened here in November 2006, along with the eastbound M&S Simply Food store.
 The restaurant's name was changed to Fork In The Road, and the two Little Chefs were removed around this time.